 Warming housing markets in key Chinese cities have prompted local governments to tighten real estate policies, a trend defying expectations that the authority is likely to loosen real estate curbs to boost the domestic economy.

 To continue reading, please subscribe.
+You will get

-- Systematic, timely and data-driven reporting on China's economy and financial markets with details, data and perspectives you don't read elsewhere!
+- Original and in-depth reporting with details, data and perspectives you don't read elsewhere

 Already have an account?
 Sign In